c0deaddict/charts/README.md

 ## Notes about current testing

-Testing is currently done with Helm3
+Testing is currently done with Helm 3.